 Applicants to Grade 1 and above for whom English is not the primary language at home will be assessed to determine whether or not they should be enrolled in the English as an Additional Language (EAL) and/or English for Academic Purposes (EAP) programs.
 This assessment may take the form of a file review, a review of a writing sample, or an on-site written and oral assessment.

 No class in Grade 1 or above may have more than 25% of children in the EAL/EAP program.
-This ratio does not apply to the Nursery, Pre-Kindergarten and Kindergarten classes.
+This ratio does not apply to the Early Years and Kindergarten classes.

 Learning Support Program

 Students are eligible for admission if it is believed that WAB can meet their emotional, social, physical and academic needs.
 At each grade level, WAB can offer enrollment to a limited number of students with mild learning difficulties who will require the assistance of our Learning Support Center.